Controllability of Networked Sampled-data Systems: Introduction

 The rest of this paper is organized as follows.
 The model formulation and preliminaries are introduced in Section \ref{sec:pre}.
-In Section \ref{sec:Main}, some controllability conditions for general networked sampled-data systems and corollaries are developed.
-Networked systems with special topologies are studied in Section \ref{sec:spe-topo}, while systems with special dynamics are considered in Section \ref{sec:spe-dyna}.
+In Section \ref{sec:Main}, some controllability conditions are developed for general networked sampled-data systems.
+Networked systems with special topologies and dynamics are studied in Section \ref{sec:spe-topo} and Section \ref{sec:spe-dyna}, respectively.
 Section \ref{sec:multi} preliminarily inspects the controllability of networked multi-rate sampled-data systems.
 Finally, Section \ref{sec:con} summarizes this paper.